26 May 2022

 Insights from your interview

 En route to being offered your role, you probably went through a stringent interview process and may well have completed a range of psychometric tests.
-If you were appointed through an executive search firm, arrange to meet with the Partner involved in
+If you were appointed through an executive search firm, arrange to meet with the Partner involved in your appointment.

-He or she will have a keen insight into how you performed during interview(s), notably, the areas in which you most strongly impressed the panel, and conversely, any areas where the panel felt they may have compromised.
+He or she will have a keen insight into how you performed during the interview(s), notably, the areas in which you most strongly impressed the panel, and conversely, any areas where the panel felt they may have compromised.

 The search firm Partner should also be able to provide you with in-depth feedback from your psychometric tests.
 Utilise this valuable information when formulating your own personal development plan.